 Since we have ceased to regard the accurately documented resurrection of the past as a miracle, we might not venerate such an image, or credit it with magical powers.
 But we would be mesmerised, nonetheless, by its hypervalid presence.

 Byzantine pictorial space is a calculated mysticism: it projects out of the picture plane like a holographic negative, so that approaching the icon brings you within the point at which the orthogonals converge (insofar as they are consistent); and thus inside the pictorial sphere itself, which is, so to speak, the container of presence.
-You are involved, enchanted, in a miraculous space, the sensorium of God, as Newton fancifully put it (without referencing Byzantine icons, of course).
+You are involved, enchanted, in a miraculous space, the sensorium of God as Newton fancifully put it (without specifically referencing Byzantine icons).
 Like this:

 David Freedberg relates how, according to edicts of the Council of 815 (which marked a temporary cooling of iconoclasm) it was permitted to leave in place only those icons which had been set higher up in the sacred space and thus at a greater remove from the congregation, as though it were sufficiently prudent to protect worshippers from accidentally straying within the crackling smog of so many enchanted spheres of possession.

 By the quattrocento, the pictorial plane had been inverted, or more properly polarised, and the development and, as it were, perfection of that polarisation is a key element of what we call the Renaissance.
 The illusion of presence was still strong, and perhaps in some ways stronger as a result – the work of Masaccio, for instance, was considered technically miraculous by his contemporaries.
 Pictures were now windows on other, imagined worlds barely distinguishable from windows on the empirically real world.